Malosa (Malawi): History

 Malosa is dominated by the Anglican Church Mission.
 Following a request from David Livingstone, the first missionaries arrived 50 mi away at Magomero in 1861.
 The Protectorate of Nyasaland was formed in 1891 with only one Anglican diocese (there are now four).
 A mission station, named Likwenu, after the river flowing from Malosa Mountain, was established on the slopes of the mountain in 1910 and a hospital opened there in 1913.
 In 1963 Bishop Donald Arden established the headquarters of the Diocese at Malosa, it having previously been on Likoma Island and at Mponda's.
 In 1971 the Diocese was divided into two, the Diocese of Southern Malawi in the south and the Diocese of Lake Malawi in the centre and north.
 In 2002 the Diocese of Southern Malawi divided into two and the Diocese of Upper Shire came into being with its headquarters at Malosa.
-The Right Reverend Bernard Amos Malango became the first Bishop of Upper Shire in 2002 succeeded by the Right Reverend Brighton Vitta Malasa, became Bishop in 2009 and has his diocesan offices at the foot of the mountain.
+The Right Reverend Bernard Amos Malango became the first Bishop of Upper Shire in 2002 succeeded by the Right Reverend Brighton Vitta Malasa, became Bishop in 2009 and had his diocesan offices at the foot of the mountain.
+Malasa was excommunicated from the church in 2022 and was succeeded by Right Reverend William Mchombo who was the Bishop of Eastern Zambia.

+Governance

+Grace Kwelepeta, who is a former teacher, was elected to be Zomba Malosa's member of the National Assembly in 2019.